 Lake sturgeon, shovelnose sturgeon, and paddlefish may not be taken, bought, sold, transported or possessed except as provided by rule of the commissioner.
-The commissioner may only allow the taking of these fish in waters that the state boundary passes through except that a rule that applies to the St. Croix river must also apply to its tributaries.
+The commissioner may only allow the taking of these fish in waters that the state boundary passes through and in tributaries to the St. Croix river.